Logic4Twisted/CarND-Path-Planning-Project/README.md

 ```
 In code snippet above first vector contains all considered changes in acceleration (in seconds).
 This design choice simplifies model, by decrising number of parametes to tune.
 Second vector contains all considered changes in lanes.

 Trajectories are generated using `jmt` function in helper_functions.cpp.
-This is polynomial of 5th degree calculated such that it matches position, velocity and acceleration in starting and ending poing of trajetory.
-The same fuction is used in lectures.
+This is polynomial of 5th degree calculated such that it matches position, velocity and acceleration in starting and ending point of the trajectory.
+The same function is used in lectures.
 Desired ening position is selected as :

 ```c++